fityannugroho/idn-area-map/README.md

 ## Installation

-1. Clone this repository
+1. Clone this repository.
-1. Install dependencies: `pnpm install`
+1. Install dependencies: `pnpm install`.
+1. Copy `.env.example` to `.env` (or [any other environment file names](https://nextjs.org/docs/app/guides/environment-variables#environment-variable-load-order)) and modify the values as needed.
-1. Run the app: `pnpm run dev`
+1. Run the app: `pnpm run dev`.
 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## License